We’re looking for a crew of passionate literacy champions to help increase literacy in Chicago.

 COMMUNICATIONS & MARKETING

 This intern supports the Communications Manager in implementing the CLA’s marketing/communications strategy that engages the CLA community, its followers and the general public.
 There will also be opportunities to learn about media outreach, pitching and networking, plus the chance to produce original content that highlights the CLA and its 100+ member organizations.
 This position is perfect for those interested in gaining more experience in strategic communications, media relations and writing.
 Proficiency in writing and social media is preferred, and having a background or experience in communications, journalism or marketing is a plus.
 The communications and marketing intern will also have the chance to craft semester-long concentration projects based on his/her interest.

-This intern supports the Partnerships Director with foundation research, special events, CRM management, associate board meetings, and more.
+This intern supports the Development Coordinator with foundation research, special events, CRM management, associate board meetings, and more.
 This internship is particularly relevant for students with a strong research background and detail-oriented work skills.
 Students planning a career in the nonprofit industry would benefit greatly from this experience.
 Proficiency with Microsoft Office, Google Drive (Docs, Sheets), and Salesforce is preferred.
 There will also be opportunities to craft your own semester-long concentration projects based on your interest.

 VIDEO & GRAPHIC DESIGN